-The Gloucester County Economic Development Director works closely with the GCWDB.
-Requests for job training and programming come through both the WDB and the economic development agency, and arrangements are then made to implement the needed job training.
-Getting prospective employees engaged with businesses and industries outside of the major transportation corridors is a challenge.
+Economic development directors indicated that collaboration between the WDBs and their offices is generally good.
+Requests for job training and programming come through both the WDBs and the economic development agencies, and arrangements are then made to implement the needed job training.

+Getting prospective employees engaged with businesses and industry outside of the major transportation corridors was referenced as a challenge by several economic development directors.